-Office building hours are from 8:00 am to 6:00 pm, Monday through Friday.
-Retail hours vary but are generally 10:00 am to 10:00 pm, Monday through Saturday and 10:00 a.m. to 6:00 pm on Sunday.
-Any work performed during non-working hours is to be coordinated with Akridge at least 48 hours in advance by submitting Plan of Action form (see Exhibit F).
+Office building hours are from 8:00 am to 8:00 pm, Monday through Friday.
+Any work performed during non-working hours is to be coordinated with Akridge at least 48 hours in advance.
 For work to be performed outside of the Client's demised Premises, we recommend a plan be submitted at least five (5) business days in advance describing: (1) location of work required, (2) estimated start date and duration of work and (3) proposed temporary measures/protection.
-This information will be helpful in coordinating the Work with other Building Clients.
+This information will be helpful in coordinating the work with other Building Clients.
 Please note that if an Akridge employee and/or Security personnel are required to be present for work performed during non-operating hours, the contractor may be billed accordingly.